Our Vision & Values:

 You might have noticed we're a little color-obsessed.
 Our owner, Kristin Van Buskirk spent 20+ years in the color design business, and it's clear when you walk in our shop that we love to celebrate color.

 Color is symbolic to us, too.
 It’s a colorful world and we like it that way.
 We believe diversity in all its forms makes the world a stronger, richer place.
-We support people and organizations that work to create a harmonious and equitable world for all people.
+We support people and organizations that work to create an equitable world for all people.
 Below are a few examples of the way we incorporate these values EVERYDAY.

 2020 Goals, Projects & Actions: